 San Juan has now added the suburban regions into its jurisdictions, including notable mentions like Hato Rey, Río Piedras, Santurce, Miramar, and Condado.
 It is the center of metropolitan activities on the island and is the largest processing center.
 Brewing, distilling, and petroleum are some of the main activities in San Juan.
 They also have clothing, metal products, pharmaceuticals, and much more on the island.

 Therefore, we are here to help you out in this situation, and we will give you all the necessary information needed to start your life in San Juan.
-We will explain everything but first, let us look at some interesting facts about San Juan, PR.
+We will explain everything but first, let us look at some interesting facts about relocating to San Juan, PR.

 - San Juan is the capital and the most populous city in Puerto Rico.